flutter/website/src/content/get-started/fwe/user-input.md

 ### `Checkbox`
 {% render docs/code-and-image.md,
 image:"fwe/user-input/checkbox.gif",
-caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+caption: "This figure shows a checkbox being checked and unchecked."
-alt: "A screenshot of three widgets, spaced evenly from each other." code:"
+alt: "A GIF that shows a pointer clicking a checkbox and then clicking again to uncheck it." code:"
 ```dart
 bool isChecked = false;